 Feature access properties build on the operations you set and provide you with further control over what other users can do with the feature service.
-For example, if you enabled the Update operation, but you want editors to only edit nonspatial attributes, you can disable the Allow geometry updates property.
-Or, if you want editors to edit geometry, but only if the geometry does not contain true curves, you can enable Allow geometry updates but disable Allow update of true curves.
-The following list describes these and other editing-related properties you can set for your feature service:
+For example, if you enabled the Update operation, but you want editors to only edit nonspatial attributes, you can disable the Allow Geometry Updates property.
+Or, if you want editors to edit geometry, but only if the geometry does not contain true curves, you can enable the Allow Geometry Updates property but disable Allow update of true curves.
+The following list describes these and other editing-related properties you can set for an ArcGIS Server feature service:

 - Allow geometry updates allows editors to edit the geometry of a feature in the feature service.
 This is enabled by default.
 If you disable this option, editors can update only the nonspatial attributes of features in the feature service.